 Bamenda North-west, Cameroon Travel Guide

-Route Maps and Important Hubs: Shared taxis, while operating on routes, are not formally mapped.
+Route Maps and Important Hubs: Ride-sharing taxis, while operating on routes, are not formally mapped.
 Drivers call out their destinations.
 Key hubs comprise the Main Market, Nkwen Market, and various motor parks.
 Motorcycle taxis cover virtually all parts of the city and operate on demand.
 No fixed routes; they take without an intermediary to your requested destination.

 Public transport in Bamenda is not accessible for travelers with mobility challenges.
 Vehicles are often old, and road conditions can be poor.